Cy-Hub/Cy/README.md

 ---------------

 From a linguistic perspective, Cy aspires to preserve the beauty of Haskell, but in a simpler and more approachable way.
 In Haskell terms, every Cy function can be regarded as running in an ST monad (Haskell's "state transformer"), with language support for vars (variables) in that monad.
 Instead of Haskell's IO monad, real-world effects are implemented in Cy as actors called "components", which Cy encourages to be RESTful where feasible.
-Primitive IO operations are implemented underneath the Cy platform (in JavaScript) and wrapped in components.
+Primitive IO operations are implemented underneath the Cy platform (in any other language that can be compiled to LLVM bitcode) and wrapped in components.
 This approach is motivated by the following reasoning:

 - There is great power in pure functions in a typed language.
 They are highly composable, have a natural rough specification in the function signature, are naturally specified further